hashicorp/terraform-provider-azurerm/website/docs/r/netapp_account.html.markdown

 * `resource_group_name` - (Required) The resource group name of the NetApp Account.
 Changing this forces a new resource to be created.

-* `location` - (Optional) Resource location.
+* `location` - (Required) Resource location.
 Changing this forces a new resource to be created.

 * `active_directories` - (Optional) One or more `active_directories` block defined below.